ArcoMalarkey & StrumaHooley

 ArcoMalarkey & StrumaHooley **

-ARCO: played on a violin or other stringed instrument using the bow
+ARCO: Played on a violin or other stringed instrument using the bow.

-MALARKEY: silliness, nonsense - we prefer “FUN”
+MALARKEY: Silliness, Nonsense - we prefer “FUN”.

 ArcoMalarkey is the pairing of Titch Roberts and Johnny Reeks.
 They perform tunes picked up from all corners of the globe, put their own stamp on the arrangements, and often add layers with Cello, Bass, Mandolin and Percussion using looped tracks, rhythms and beats.
+Together they found a common love in dance oriented beats and rhythms set to traditional tunes, the master of which, in their opinion, was the late Martyn Bennett, whom Titch spent time with at The Larmer Tree when he first experienced his music.

-With decades of performing and thousands of gigs under their collective belts, ArcoMalarkey deliver a fresh, modern sound to the deep tradition of fiddle tunes, and even the odd song or two - very odd…
+With decades of performing, and thousands of gigs under their collective belts, ArcoMalarkey deliver a fresh, modern sound to the deep tradition of fiddle tunes, and even the odd song or two - very odd…

 Titch (ArcoMalarkey)